-Fundamentals of Animal Nutrition
+AGR239 Fundamentals of Animal Nutrition 3 cr. hr.

 This course is an introduction to the study of the nutrition of common farm animals.
-Topics include nutrients and digestion, balancing rations, evaluating feeds and additives, and specific ration requirements for common farm animals at different stages of production and/or reproduction.
+Topics include nutrients and digestion, balancing rations, evaluating feeds and additives, and specific ration requirements for common farm animals at different training.